artainmo/web-development/backend/NodeJS/README.md

 The request object in the callback function in the http.createServer function, contains for example the HTTP method or pathname like this req.HTTP req.pathname.<br>
 The response object contains for example the status code like this res.statusCode and sends the response with res.end().

-Server often make requests to a databse (possible with HTTP.request()) before sending back a response to client, but they can also make requests to external APIs.<br>
+Server often make requests to a database (possible with HTTP.request()) before sending back a response to client, but they can also make requests to external APIs.<br>
 HTTP.request() takes two arguments, an object with details about the request and a callback function to handle the response.<br>
 HTTP.get() directly makes requests with the HTTP method GET.<br>
 The fact that servers can make HTTP requests to other services opens up possibilities for different architecture designs for back-ends.
 One example of an architecture made possible by this ability is microservice architectures.
 Microservice architectures divide needs into separate lightweight services that communicate via HTTP over a network.